zeebinz/kohana-generator/guide/generator/tasks.md

 		),
 	);

 Notice that these are just defaults, they won't override anything set manually.
 If you don't set any specific value here, placeholder values will be used by the tasks instead.
+You can also set the config file used by the task with the `--config` option:

+	./minion generate:class --name=Foo  --config=test/generator

+In this case, the task will look for the list of default values in the array path `defaults.class` of the config/test/generator.php file.

 ## Creating your own Generator Tasks